tetmiranda/Algorithmic-Trading-Bot/README.md

  * Nulls dropped
  * Columns correctly renamed for later use
 #### Signal Indicators
- * Using EMA crossovers & overbought/oversold RSI and Bollinger Bands to predict when the right time to buy, sell and hold is.
+ * EMA crossovers.
+ * RSI.
+ * Bollinger Bands.
 ### Machine Learning
+#### Features
+* RSI buy and sell signals.
+* Hourly BTC price.
+* Tading Volume.
 ####  Logistic Regression Model
- * We will be using the Logistic Regression model to predict the future portfolio value based on the selected cryptocurrencies.
+ * An algorithm that is used in solving classification problems.
+It is a predictive analysis that describes data and explains the relationship between variables.
 ####  SVM
-  * We incorporated the SVM Machine Learning into the Trading Strategy to predict/forecast the crypto price.
-We then backtested the testing predictions.
-#### Neural Network (Keras)
- * Test neural networks and compare the predictions with the machine learning predictions.
+  *  Support vector machine is a model used for both classification and regression problems though it is mostly used to solve classification problems. .
 #### Random Forest Classifier
  * Random Forest is a supervised learning algorithm used for both classification and regression problems.
 Random forest builds multiple decision trees and merges them together to get a more accurate and stable prediction.
+This algorithm is common in various industries such as banking and e-commerce to predict behavior and outcomes.
+#### Neural Network (Keras)
+ * Keras is used by CERN, NASA, NIH, and many more scientific organizations around the world.
+Keras has the low-level flexibility to implement arbitrary research ideas.
 #### Displaying Predicted Portfolio Outcomes
  * Using HVPlot